TheMikeMerrill/personal-site/_includes/interests.md

-- Transfer Learning
+- Large Models for Time Series
 - Empirical Methods in ML
-- Large Models for Time Series
+- Sensing in Health
 - Behavior